Gratin/Realm-Relay/README.md

 Credits
 ===========
-DeVoidCoder for releasing the original project, and everyone at github who has made improvements and updated it since Gratin (me), and a big thanks to Kithio over at www.nillysrealm.com for teaching me how to update packets :)
+DeVoidCoder for releasing the original project, and everyone at github who has made improvements and updated it since.
+Gratin (me), and a big thanks to Kithio over at www.nillysrealm.com for teaching me how to update packets :)
 Compiled Version
 ------------